MemeMagic/grievances/README.md

 Our list of grievances:

- - Laura is jealous that I discover all the good music
+ - Laura is jealous that Zach discovers all the good music